 Expanding Third Country Solutions

 The Global Compact on Refugees (GCR) promotes responsibility-sharing with host countries by focusing on solutions, including by expanding third country solutions which include resettlement and complementary pathways.
-Here you will find information on how UNHCR and partners work together to turn this element of the Compact into action.
+Here you will find information on how UNHCR and partners work to turn this element of the Compact into action.
 Refugee situations continue to increase in scope, scale and complexity.
-The vast majority of refugees (85 per cent) are hosted in low- and middle-income countries.
-Despite the generosity of host countries and donors, there is an urgent need to share the responsibility for hosting and supporting the world’s growing number of refugees more equitably.
+Most refugees (85 per cent) are hosted in low- and middle-income countries.
+Despite the generosity of host countries and donors, there is an urgent need to share the responsibility for hosting and supporting the growing number of refugees more equitably.

 Third Country Solutions for Refugees: Roadmap 2030

-In line with the multi-stakeholder and whole-of-society approach required to achieve the goals of the Strategy, the following are non-exhaustive illustrative examples of the types of contributions that different stakeholders can make to support the Strategy.
+In line with the multi-stakeholder and whole-of-society approach needed to achieve the Roadmap goals below are some examples of the types of contributions that different stakeholders can make:

-- Governments in receiving countries: Expand the size of resettlement programmes and/or establish new ones that are protection-centered, predictable, responsive and include multi-year commitments.
+- Governments in receiving countries: Expand the size of resettlement programmes and/or establish new ones that are protection-centred, predictable, responsive and include multi-year commitments.

 - Academic and research institutions: Generate, translate and disseminate evidence to inform policies and programmes and support practitioners.
 Good practice: Protected entry – a safe alternative pathway